code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 In BaseX, bring up the tree visualization of your document.

 XPath represents xml as a tree data structure.
-Here are some common terminologies to describe elements of the XML document tree:
+Here are some common terminologies to describe the different parts of the XML document tree:

+**node** - A node is a unit in the document.
+A node can be an element node, an attribute node, a text node.

-**node** - XML trees are composed of connected XML elements in a hierarchy = nodes of the tree.
-Note: Nodes and elements are used interchangeably in this lesson.
+**element** - XML trees are composed of connected XML elements in a hierarchy = nodes of the tree.
+An XML element is everything from (including) the element's start tag to (including) the element's end tag.

 **level** - a level represents a hierahical connection from one node to another